Mark Bowen (footballer): Playing career

-Coaching career
+Coaching and management

 Bowen began his coaching career while at Reading as Mark Hughes made him Assistant Manager for the Welsh national side.
 He then linked up with former Norwich teammate Steve Bruce when he was manager first at Crystal Palace, then at Birmingham City.

 In 2002, under Bruce and Bowen's stewardship, Birmingham won promotion to the Premier League via the play-offs.
 They won the final against Norwich City in a penalty shoot-out after the match had ended 1–1.
 Bowen remained at Birmingham for two more years taking them to 10th position in the Premier League before leaving in the summer of 2004.
 Shortly afterwards in August 2004 Bowen returned to the Wales national team set-up.
 The move caused some controversy as Hughes appointed Bowen without the knowledge of the Football Association of Wales.

+Bowen obtained his UEFA Pro Coaching License in the inaugural English version in 2004.

 On 16 September 2004, Hughes was appointed manager at Blackburn Rovers and Bowen joined him as assistant manager.
 Whilst at Blackburn, Bowen was linked with the managerial vacancy at West Brom, Norwich City and Swansea City.
 In June 2008, Bowen followed Hughes to Manchester City as assistant manager, and left the club with him in December 2009 with club sitting 3rd in Premier League and in semi final of League Cup.
 Whilst at Manchester City the club was taken over by the wealthy Abu Dhabi United Group.

 In August 2010, Bowen again followed Hughes, to become his assistant at Fulham.
 An eighth place Premier League place was achieved.
 Hughes and Bowen turned down contract offers from Fulham due to uncertainties as to how the club was being run at that time.
 Following Hughes departure in June 2011, Bowen also left the club.
 Bowen worked with Hughes at Queens Park Rangers for a year, saving the club from relegation from the Premier League in 2011.
 Hughes was sacked in November 2012.
 Bowen took caretaker charge of QPR for one match against Manchester United in a 3–1 defeat.